Introduction: How Long After Deposition is Mediation

 Gather Necessary Documents

-Prior to beginning the mediation process, it is important to ensure that all of the necessary documents and evidence for the case have been gathered and organized.
+Before mediation, it’s crucial to gather and organize all essential case documents and evidence.
 This includes depositions, witness statements, contracts, expert opinions and any other documents that can be used to support the case.

 Organize Witnesses and Expert Testimony